matrix-org/matrix-spec-proposals/proposals/2778-appservice-login.md

 ## Alternatives

+### 1. Include the token in the `/login` request body

 One minor tweak to the current proposal could be to include the token as part of the auth data, rather than being part of the header/params to the request.
 An argument could be made for either, but since the specification expects the appservice to pass the token this way in all requests, including `/register`, it seems wise to keep it that way.

+### 2. Use implementation specific "shared secret" authentication

-Some community members have used implementation details such as a "shared secret" authentication method to log into the accounts without having to use the /login process at all.
+Some community members have used homeserver implementation details such as a "shared secret" authentication method to log into the accounts without having to use the /login process at all.
 Synapse provides such a function, but also means the appservice can now authenticate as any user on the homeserver.
-This seems undesirable from a security standpoint.
+This is undesirable from a security standpoint.

+### 3. Keep using `/register` solely

 A third option could be to create a new endpoint that simply creates a new device for an appservice user on demand.
 Given the rest of the matrix eco-system does this with /login, and /login is already extensible with `type`, it would create more work for all parties involved for little benefit.

+Finally, `POST /register` does already return a `device_id` and `access_token` so appservices could store this information rather than calling `POST /login` at all.
+This does however present a few problems:

+- Quite a few appservices which only support unencrypted messaging do not use/store the `device_id`/`access_token` from a register call.
+  In the event that an appservice eventually gains the ability to support encryption, they would be unable to fetch a new `device_id`/
+  `access_token` for any existing users (as `/register` would fail for an existing user).
+- If user tokens were lost or exposed, there is no way to programattically create new access tokens for these users.
+- Finally, if a user was registered externally and the appservice would like to masquerade as it, it would be unable to fetch an access token for that user.

+While `POST /register` does work, it is impactical as the sole method of fetching an access token.

+Most appservices
-Finally, `POST /register` does already return a `device_id`, `access_token` for appservice users by default.
-However critically this means that bridges will need to be designed to store the access_token and device_id from the point of creating the user, so older bridges would be unable to get an access token for existing users as `POST /register` would fail.
+which do not implement encryption do not store this information as neither the device_id or access_token are needed f However critically this means that bridges will need to be designed to store the access_token and device_id from the point of creating the user, so older bridges would be unable to get an access token for existing users as `POST /register` would fail.
 It would difficult to log out these tokens if they got exposed additionally, as the AS would not be able to fetch a new access token.